rabbitmq/rabbitmq-clusterer/README.md

 Unlike the existing tooling, the Clusterer is declarative and goal
 directed: you tell it the overall shape of the cluster you want to construct and the clusterer tries to achieve that.
-By contrast, the existing tooling (`rabbitmqctl join_cluster` and friends) is very much less intelligent, requires much more oversight, and is unsuited to automated deployment tools.
+By contrast, the existing tooling (`rabbitmqctl join_cluster` and friends) is not goal directed, requires more oversight, and for these reasons is unsuited to automated deployment tools.
 The Clusterer has been specifically designed with automated deployment tools in mind.

+The Clusterer is not compatible with the existing clustering toolset.
+Do not use any of the `rabbitmqctl` commands relating to changing clusters: `join_cluster`, `change_cluster_node_type`, `forget_cluster_node` and `update_cluster_nodes` must not be used.
+If you do use these, behaviour is undefined, and most likely bad. `rabbitmqctl cluster_status` may be used to inspect a cluster state, but the Clusterer sends to the standard Rabbit log files details about any clusters it joins or leaves.

+Furthermore, do not specify `cluster_nodes` in the Rabbit config file: it will be ignored.

 ## Installation